-Yesterday was Holy Humour Sunday.
-Did you miss it?
+The Sunday after Easter Sunday is known as Holy Humour Sunday.
+Don’t miss out.
 Do you believe it’s acceptable to laugh and have fun in church?
 Sadly many of us don’t really seem to.
 We have grown up with an authoritarian God who is always serious and never playful.
 And now it’s time to change.

 Evidently, for centuries in Eastern Orthodox, Catholic and Protestant countries, the week following Easter Sunday, was observed by the faithful as a day of joy and laughter with parties, picnics and tom foolery to celebrate Jesus’ resurrection.
 It came from the idea of some early church theologians that at Easter, God played a joke on the devil by raising Jesus from the dead.
 So on the Sunday after Easter, clergy and their congregations played practical jokes on each other, sang, danced and had fun.

 I think Jesus loved to party.
 I suspect he also enjoyed a good laugh and now asks us to join the fun and plan our own Holy Humour Sunday.
 We might be too late for the week after Easter in Western Christian churches but in the Eastern Orthodox Church Easter Sunday was yesterday and so there is still time to get out and party, picnic and tell jokes.
 Or if you need more time to prepare than choose another Sunday between now and Pentecost.